 Here are some helpful tips to think about when making your selections:

 Bigger is Often Better

-Contrary to what people often think, bigger tiles often make a smaller room feel bigger!
-It’s surprising to many, but small tiles actually make rooms feel smaller and choppier.
+Contrary to what people often think, choosing bigger tiles often makes a smaller room feel bigger!
+It's surprising to many, but small tiles actually make rooms feel smaller and choppier.
 The smaller the tile you will notice more grout lines and often that gives off a restrictive feeling.
-Also, from a maintenance stand point less grout lines = less cleaning!
+Also, from a maintenance stand point fewer grout lines means less cleaning!

 Grout is Not an Afterthought

 Grout always seems to be the most commonly overlooked design element for a tile job.
 But we think it deserves your careful consideration since the color you choose for it will affect the overall look of the space.
 For a look that feels seamless and uniform, you will want to pick a grout color that matches your tile as closely as possible.
 If you want the tile work to be accentuated you will need to use a contrasting grout color that will make the tiles pop out, creating definition around the tiles.

 Something else to consider when selecting a grout color is maintenance.
 If you are someone who will be easily annoyed by grout that doesn't stay looking pristine, you may want to consider a darker color choice which tends to be more forgiving.

 Also, consider how thick you want the grout lines to be.
 For example, when putting down porcelain tile that mimics wood planks you want to put the tiles as close together with very minimal grout so that it really looks like hardwood.
 A good installer will know to use a 1/8 grout joint, as well as a few other tricks to get the right effect!